axieinfinity/ronin-documentation/docs/basics/white-paper.md

 #### Tier 3 validator slashing
-After being put in jail and getting bailed out, if the validator misses 50 more blocks within the day, they get slashed as follows:
+After being put in jail and getting bailed out, if the validator misses 50 more blocks within the day, the following penalties apply:
 * The reward after bailing out is removed.
 * The validator is slashed 10,000 of self-delegated RON.
 * The validator is jailed for $\approx2$ days (57,600 blocks).